Lose Weight

 Trans fat is another one.
 It is true that food labels can say "zero trans fat", but beware that even good fat can be turned into trans fat under the right conditions – like when hot oil comes into contact with starch.
 For example, deep frying produces trans fat (like french fries).
 Roasting nuts produces trans fat because nuts contain fat and starch (along with some protein).
 I buy raw nuts – raw almonds, raw pecans and I buy peanut butter made from raw (not roasted) peanuts.
 Trans fats are all over the place.

 Hydrogenated fat is another one – similar to trans fat.
-Unsaturated fats will chemically combine more easily than hydrogenated fats.
-Unsaturated fat will combine with oxygen and go rancid.
-It is due to the outer shell of electrons on the atoms.
-If the shell is fully populated with electrons it can’t combine with other atoms.
-Hydrogenation is the process of bubbling hydrogen into the fat in order to "saturate" the outer shell of electrons and keep them from combining with oxygen – which prevents it from going rancid.
+Hydrogenation is the process of bubbling hydrogen into the fat in order to “saturate” the outer shell of electrons and keep them from combining with oxygen – which prevents it from going rancid.
 Hydrogenation is a preservative process.
 It makes products last longer on the shelf.
 But it also makes a fat that the body can’t use easily.
 It has to work hard to break it down.
-If the fat was natural and unsaturated, it can use it more easily.
-Unsaturated fats don’t have a long shelf life like saturated fats, so foods made with unsaturated fats spoil more quickly.
+If the fat was natural, it can use it more easily.
 Be cautious even when eating in restaurants.
 The bread they serve can contain trans fats and hydrogenated fats.

 You have to start reading labels when you shop for food.
 That’s the only way you can guarantee that the foods you choose won’t have these ingredients.